thommcgrath/Beacon/docs/core/blueprints/index.markdown

 #### Adding From a File

 Beacon can also import from a file on your computer.
 Just like the other methods, formatting is not important to Beacon.
 Select a file containing cheat codes in some form, and Beacon will try to find them.
+This option supports blueprints exported using the **Export**{:.ui-keyword} button, as well as server log files containing [DataDumper](https://steamcommunity.com/sharedfiles/filedetails/?id=2171967557) mod output.

 #### Adding Manually